-Holders who used internet voting procedures can follow the revocation procedures specified on the internet voting site.
+Holders of record can revoke a previously signed proxy by signing, dating and delivering a new proxy to the Company, provided they can obtain another proxy card, or can furnish a written revocation to the Company Secretary.
+Holders who have used internet voting procedures can follow the procedures specified on the internet voting site.
 Holders whose shares are held through a broker in "street name" can instruct the broker to change or revoke any instructions previously given for voting their shares.
-Holders who wish assistance in contacting the Company or their broker can contact MacKenzie Partners, Inc. ("MacKenzie Partners") at (800) 322-2885 (toll free) or (212) 929-5500 (collect).
+Holders who wish assistance in contacting the Company or their broker can contact MacKenzie Partners, Inc. ("MacKenzie Partners") at [insert number] for assistance or information.